dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

 #### Prometheus Helm Deployment

-Here’s a minimal Prometheus configuration using insecure skip verify; for proper TLS, add a ca_file signed by the same CA as the Container Storage Module Observability certificate.
+Here’s a minimal Prometheus configuration using insecure skip verify; for proper TLS, add a ca_file signed by the same CA as the Container Storage Modules Observability certificate.
 More details about Prometheus configuration, see [Prometheus configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#configuration).

 1. Create a values file named `prometheus-values.yaml`.